André 3000: 2007–2011: Solo career

+2011–2017: Further guest appearances

 Benjamin was featured alongside Jay-Z on Young Jeezy's track "I Do", released on January 10, 2012.
 It later appeared on Young Jeezy's fourth studio album Thug Motivation 103: Hustlerz Ambition.
 Benjamin's verse, which was initially recorded as a song for his debut solo album, was leaked onto the Internet in 2010.
 The following month, it was announced that Benjamin would be featured on a song with LCD Soundsystem frontman James Murphy and the alternative rock virtual band Gorillaz titled "DoYaThing", in order to promote the Gorillaz Converse collection.
 It was released on February 23, 2012, in two different versions, an approximately 4-and-a-half-minute radio edit and an explicit 13-minute version.
 The song was written and recorded over three days, with the 13-minute version being recorded on the last one.

 On July 10, 2012, Channel Orange, the debut album by singer-songwriter and Odd Future member Frank Ocean, was released.
 Benjamin was featured on the song "Pink Matter", supplying vocals and guitar.
 Also in July 2012, Rick Ross's album God Forgives, I Don't featured Benjamin on the song "Sixteen", once again supplying vocals and guitar.
 Later in the year, Benjamin also featured on T.I.'s album Trouble Man: Heavy Is the Head on the song "Sorry".
 T.I. noted that the collaboration was a "proud moment" for him.

-On May 6, 2013, the soundtrack for the 2013 film The Great Gatsby was released, featuring a cover by Benjamin and Beyoncé of Amy Winehouse's "Back to Black", marking their second collaboration.
-The following month, Capital Cities released their debut album, In a Tidal Wave of Mystery, on which Benjamin was featured on the song "Farrah Fawcett Hair".
+In May 2013, the soundtrack for the 2013 film The Great Gatsby was released, featuring a cover by Benjamin and Beyoncé of Amy Winehouse's "Back to Black", marking their second collaboration.
+The following month, Capital Cities released their debut album, In a Tidal Wave of Mystery, in which Benjamin was featured on the song "Farrah Fawcett Hair".

-After being seen in the studio with producer Mike Will Made It, it was reported on August 3, 2013, that Benjamin would be releasing a new solo album in early 2014.
-However, the following day a representative for Benjamin told Billboard that "there is no official confirmation on that report."
-In 2014, Benjamin appeared on fellow Dungeon Family member Future's second studio album, Honest, on a song titled "Benz Friendz (Whatchutola)".
+In August 2013, after being seen in the studio with producer Mike Will Made It, it was reported that Benjamin would be releasing a new solo album in early 2014.
+However, a representative for Benjamin told Billboard that "there is no official confirmation on that report."
+In January 2014, it was announced that Outkast would be reuniting to celebrate their twentieth anniversary by performing at more than forty festivals worldwide during the spring and summer of 2014, beginning with a headline spot at the Coachella Valley Music and Arts Festival in Indio, California in April.
+That year, Benjamin appeared on fellow Dungeon Family member Future's second studio album, Honest, on a song titled "Benz Friendz (Whatchutola)".